alegomesbr/ddhum2023/README.md

-# ddhum
+# Analysis of Online Electoral Advertising of 2022 Brazilian Elections using Topic Modeling

-repository with the code of the paper presented during the 1st DDHUM
+Source code of the analysis of the paper "Analysis of Online Electoral Advertising of 2022 Brazilian Elections using Topic Modeling", presented during the 1st International Conference on Data & Digital Humanities (DDHUM)